ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 In the case where the origin chain's light client is deployed on the target chain's smart contract, maintainers are responsible for synchronizing the latest block header information of the origin chain to the light client contract on the target chain; the light client contract deployed on the target chain stores the latest Nth block header of the origin chain; if maintainers try to write a false block header into the origin chain, the false information will not have a matching previous block header hash value, so it will not be accepted by the light client smart contract stored on the target chain.

-## ZK-Improved Light Clients for MAP Relay Chain
+## ZK-Improved Light Clients for RATS Relay Chain